We may earn money when you click on links to our partners. Advertiser Disclosure

 How Xero pricing works

-Xero has three plans: Early, Growing, and Established.
-The Early plan costs just $15 a month.
+Xero has three plans with a free 30-day trial: Early, Growing, and Established.
+The Early plan costs just $20 a month.
 This plan is limited to very small businesses, though, with only 20 monthly invoices and five bills paid monthly.
-The other two plans cost $42 and $78 monthly, giving you unlimited invoices and bills.
-There is a free 30-day trial.
+The other two plans, the Growing plan, starting at $47 monthly, and the Established plan, starting at $80 monthly, give you unlimited invoices and bills.
 Payroll is an add-on that is made available through Gusto.

 What markets does Xero serve?